katydecorah/katydecorah.github.io/adventures/_posts/2013-09-14-decorating-a-wedding.md

 </div>

 I'm so happy with how the slate signs came out.
 I designed the text in Illustrator, then my boyfriend printed out the designs on vinyl.
 I applied the vinyl directly to the slate and gently dabbed the paint on with my fingers.
-I immediately peeled off the vinyl and allowed the slate to dry.
+I peeled off the vinyl and allowed the slate to dry.
 I love telling people that I finger painted these!

 <div class="photos">